Variables in pipelines

 GitHub release variables

-GitHub allows you to create releases for marking specific Git tags for general availability.
+GitHub allows you to create releases to mark specific Git tags for general availability.

 You can set a trigger for GitHub releases.
-When a GitHub release happens, the following variables are also available:
+When there is a GitHub release, the following variables are also available:

 Variable Description